No-Code BLE GATT Mock Server with NCP Commander

 Figure 2.
 BLE Connection Sequence Diagram

-Once the connection has been established it´s possible to start the communication through the service characteristics by using the read, write and notify properties:
+Once the connection has been established to the BLE device will be needed to start the communication through the service characteristics read, write and notify:

 Figure 3.
 BLE Characteristic Read/Write Sequence Diagram